Hillary34/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that converts a number from base 2 to 10
+script that creates all possible combination of two letters except oo